Dental Implant Services

 We will review your medical and dental history and take any other X-rays or digital pictures needed for full treatment planning.

 Using special software and the 3D scanned images, the doctors create a surgical guide to ensure precise implant insertion in the pre-planned position.
 This makes the procedure accurate, quick, minimally invasive and safe.

 Ultrasonic surgery device for minimally invasive preparation

 We use a Piezosurgery unit to cut bone without affecting any other tissues.
-The Piezosurgery devices uses ultrasonic waves that are only able to cut bone and can’t affect the gum, skin, nerves or blood vessels.
+The Piezosurgery device uses ultrasonic waves that are only able to cut bone and can’t affect the gum, skin, nerves or blood vessels.
 It also cauterizes while it cuts, so there’s no bleeding.
 The use of this technology greatly assists in making the surgery minimally invasive.

-In many cases they can place the implant immediately after extraction, which reduces healing time.
+In many cases, they can place the implant immediately after extraction, which reduces healing time.